SAP/jenkins-library/documentation/docs/steps/transportRequestReqIDFromGit.md

 ## Prerequisites

-## Administeing the Transport Request ID by Git Commit Messages
+## Administering the Transport Request ID by Git Commit Messages

 The tranport request ID identifies a container in the ABAP development system that can be used to document and transport changes within the landscape.
 If artifacts created by a pipeline are to be loaded into such a container, then the transport request ID must be provided in an upload step.
+See [transportRequestUploadSOLMAN](transportRequestUploadSOLMAN.md).

 `transportRequestReqIDFromGit` allows to retrieve the ID from a commit message of the Git repository of the project.
 This allows the developer to address the transport request without having to change the setup of the pipeline.
 The developer only has to make sure that the ID is unique in the defined search range.